Diane Keaton

 Diane Keaton with her children

-Diane Keaton participates in campaigns to save and restore historic buildings in Los Angeles.
-Aside from this, Diane enjoys photography, works in luxury real estate (one of her clients was Madonna), and is a spokesperson for the cosmetic brand L'Oréal.
+Diane Keaton actively supports campaigns to save and restore historic buildings in Los Angeles.
+Beyond this, Diane enjoys photography, works in luxury real estate (one of her clients was Madonna), and serves as a spokesperson for the cosmetic brand L'Oréal.

 Diane Keaton - the face of L'Oreal